raysaini19/terraform_interview_questions/101_terraform_interview_questions.md

 #### 21. Can you mark a variable a "secret" such that it does not show up in logs etc?

     Answer: Yes from version 0.14
+    To mark a variable as sensitive, you can use the sensitive argument in the variable declaration block.

+variable "password" {
+  type        = string
+  description = "The password for the user" sensitive   = true
+}

 ##
 #### 22. You made Terraform state using v 0.13.
 Can you modify it using version 0.12?